harro-dot-net/HtmlBuilder/README.md

 ## Motivation

-HTML code and source code normally don't mix very well.
-Frameworks like Razor require specialized syntax, which can become complicated for simple use cases.
-Other libraries like HtmlContentBuilder in ASP.Net Core are often clunky to use, making the code harder to reason about.
+HTML code and C# source code don't mix very well.
+Frameworks like Razor require specialized syntax and forces you to use a certain project structure, which can become complicated for simple use cases like generating an HTML email or report.
+Other libraries like HtmlContentBuilder in ASP.Net Core are often clunky to use, making the code hard to reason about.

-This library addresses these issues by providing a simple, easy-to-read way of generating HTML directly in C#, without all the syntactic clutter or complexity.
+This library provides a simple, easy-to-read and easy-to-write way of generating HTML directly in C#, without all the syntactic clutter or complexity.

 ## Philosophy / Design Goals